coucouland/coucou-user-guide/docs/index.md

 Coucal includes a tracker for task management, resource and availability management features, journaling, and powerful template and query tooling for managing your data.

 # Where's the UI?

-Coucal is being developed as an API-first command-driven application for managing calendaring and scheduling information.
+Coucal is an API-first command-driven application for managing calendaring and scheduling information.

 We believe the most powerful tools are those that provide APIs or command line interfaces, allowing